NISP-GmbH/EF-EntraID-SSO/README.md

 ef.filter.csrf.targetOrigins=https://subdomain.domain.com
 ```

-The "https://subdomain.domain.com/" is the domain used to access your SSO.
+The "https://subdomain.domain.com/" is the domain used to access your SSO interface.

 Maybe you will also need to set:
 ```bash